George Santos pleads not guilty to federal charges

 Rep. George Santos (R-N.Y.) pleaded not guilty to 13 criminal charges on Wednesday, hours after federal prosecutors formally accused him of misleading donors and misrepresenting his finances to the public and government agencies.

-Santos entered his not guilty plea at the federal courthouse in Central Islip, New York, and was released on a $500,000 bond.
-His next court appearance is on June 30 before U.S. District Judge Joanna Seybert, who was nominated by then-President Clinton in 1993.
+Santos entered his not guilty plea at the federal courthouse in Central Islip, N.Y., and was released on a $500,000 bond.
+His next court appearance is June 30 before U.S. District Judge Joanna Seybert, who was nominated by then-President Clinton in 1993.

 The charges against the congressman include seven counts of wire fraud, three counts of money laundering, one count of theft of public funds and two counts of making materially false statements to the House of Representatives.